Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Saturday's total is 13.4 points lower than the two team's combined 68.4 points per game average.
+- The combined points per game average of the two teams, 68.4, is 13.4 points greater than Saturday's over/under.

-- This contest's total is 10.8 points above the 44.2 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 44.2 points per game, 10.8 fewer than this contest's over/under.

 - The Bears and their opponents score an average of 51.8 points per game, 3.2 fewer than Saturday's total.